thiroshika-am/resume-analyzer/README.md

 # Resume-Analyzer
 ## Developed by
-   - Thiroshika
+   - GURU PRIYA P S
-   - Guru Priya PS
+   - THIROSHIKA A M